wp-plugins/gallery-images/readme.txt

 **Gallery / content-popup  -  Image Gallery**

-In this Image gallery each post with the picture , title under text open in popup and make them larger.
-The button “View more” is under the text also inside the popup, it opens more information about the content. to close the popup press “cross” button and go back to the tape.
+This type of view Image Gallery view shows each post with it’s picture, title under text open in popup and make them larger.
+The button “View More” is under the text also inside the popup, it opens more information about the content. to close the popup press “cross” button and get back to the tape.

 **Content slider  -  Image Gallery**

-In this view you can see your images with the text, title and “ViewMore” button in slider.
-Just click onthe arrows in the upper corners and slide the content.
+In this view you can see your images with it’s text it’s title and “View More” button inside the slider.
+Just click on the arrows on the corners and move to the next.

 **Ligthtbox gallery  -  Image Gallery**

-In this gallery view you can add only the images of images without text.
-The title comes up from the bottom of the image as you hover the mouse on it.
-Images become larger with the lightbox and you can slide to watch them.
+This view of Image Gallery allows you to add your images without text.
+The title comes up in the bottom of the image as you hover on it.
+Images make larger with the lightbox and you can slide to watch them.

 **Slider  -  Image Gallery**

-If you have seen Huge-IT Slider you will see this view is the same, your picture with its title and description on the image, moves with many beautiful effects as you click on arrows.
+If you know Slider and like it, you will be glad to set this view, because it is almost the same.
+Your picture with its title and description on the image, moves with many wonderful effects as you click on arrows.

 **Thumbnails View  -  Image Gallery**